You can get a free PCR test if you are displaying any of the following symptoms:

 The test involves taking a swab of the inside of your nose and the back of your throat, using a long cotton bud.

 You can do the swab yourself (if you are aged 12 or over) or someone can do it for you.
 Parents or guardians must swab test children aged 11 or under.

 If you’re getting a test because you have symptoms, you, and anyone you live with must self-isolate until you get your result.
 This also applies to anyone in your support bubble.
 You must also self-isolate if you cannot get a test.

-Government guidance on getting tested for coronavirus – Guidance on coronavirus testing, including who is eligible for a test and how to get tested.
+NHS guidance on getting tested for coronavirus – Guidance on coronavirus testing, including who is eligible for a test and how to get tested.